cbrl/cbrl.github.io/_posts/2025-07-13-VPS-Tunnel.md

 Pangolin is a good all-in-one solution, integrating the VPN tunnel and reverse proxy into a single product with a fancy UI.
 However, a lot of its functionality is unnecessary if you already have reverse proxy and authentication solutions configured, or just prefer to manage them separately.

-In my case, I have a set of services with a reverse proxy and authentication configured on my local network, and simply need a VPS that I can point my domain to, which would tunnel all traffic to the reverse proxy.
-Even for the more narrowly focused VPN tunnels listed above, a lot of their complexity isn't required for a simple point-to-point connection like this.
+Even for the more narrowly focused VPN tunnels listed above, a lot of their complexity isn't required for a simple point-to-point connection.

 For scenarios like this it's actually extremely easy to manually configure a tunnel, so much so that there isn't much motivation to opt for higher level abstractions like Tailscale or Pangolin.